-While your chocolate is firming up, why not take a few minutes to make some lemon sugar.
+While your chocolate is firming up, take a few minutes to make some lemon sugar.

 It is so fun and so easy to make colored and flavored sugars.
-Once you do it once, you will be hooked.
-You might even start coloring and flavoring sugar for your kids breakfast cereal!
+Once you try it, you will be hooked.
+You might even start coloring and flavoring sugar for other recipes.

 I put about a cup of sugar in a small jar, added two drops of lemon oil and two or three drops of yellow food coloring, and shook vigorously until all of the oil and color had dispersed evenly.

-Since white chocolate is trickier to melt than dark chocolate, some additional heat to melt the chocolate may be required.
+Since white chocolate is trickier to melt than dark chocolate, you may need some additional heat to melt the chocolate.
 So you may want to use a double boiler or a bowl on top of a pot of hot water to help ease the melting and mixing process.

-Also, as it can be difficult to melt evenly, it is helpful to first finely chop your white chocolate to make melting quicker and easier.
-I didn’t chop my white chocolate in this batch that I photographed and it definitely made things more difficult.
+Also, since it can be difficult to melt the white chocolate evenly, it is helpful to first finely chop your white chocolate to make melting quicker and easier.

 To add to the lemon flavor of my sugar, I also added some freshly squeezed lemon juice to my white chocolate ganache.
 I am in love with lemon.

-Once my ganache was mixed, I allowed it to cool a bit at room temperature and then I gently blended it with my immersion blender to add a bit more lightness and fluffiness to my ganache truffles.
+Once the ganache was mixed, I allowed it to cool a bit at room temperature and then I gently blended it with my immersion blender to add a bit more lightness and fluffiness to the ganache truffles.